SCORING RUBRIC

 Partial

-Medium - high protect coverage factor
+Medium to high protect coverage factor

 Temporal factor of hours/days